dcfrancisco/sentinel-streaming/README.md

 The bounded `FrameBuffer` is the canonical frame store.
 It defaults to 300 frames, evicts the oldest frame when full, stores RGB payloads behind `Arc`, and exposes latest, previous, sequence lookup, and recent-frame accessors.
 Preview reads its source frame from this buffer.

-AI is not implemented in this milestone.
-Placeholder interfaces exist for `VisionEngine`, `SceneUnderstanding`, and `EventPublisher`.
+Placeholder interfaces remain for future providers and processing stages.
+The current OpenAI Vision provider performs scene observation only; it does not make security decisions, generate alerts, or implement face recognition or object detection policies.

 ## Build